bhavyareddykanuganti/cs5293sp22-project0/README.md

 ### 2. extractincidents(data)
 In this function the fetched data is written in a temporary file and that is read using PyPdf2.
 Each row from each page is extracted from the pdf and is stored in a list.
 There are few exceptions that has to be taken care of while extracting.
-The headings and the date data was released should be replaced.
+The headings and the date that data was released should be replaced.
 I have attached '$' before the date and the using a for loop '\n' was replaced with ',' and '$' with '\n' so that each column is displayed as element of list.
 It is then split into a seperate lists and each list is appended to a variable if length is 5.
+I have used try exept block if the length of string is either greater than or less than 5
-If length of the list is less than 5 and the nature is unknown we count the number of unknown values. **Assumption** if length is greater than 5 then it is considered that in place of nature of incidents the next line of address is displayed so the next element is being appended to the nature of incidents row in the end.
+If length of the list is less than 5 and the nature is unknown we count the number of unknown values.
+If length is greater than 5 then it is considered that in place of nature of incidents the next line of address is displayed so the next element is being appended to the nature of incidents row in the end.
 In this function we return all the rows, length of the row and count of unknown nature of incidents.